HSM IP LTD

 Waiver of Official Fees:

-• Annual Renewal Fee: Under the current laws, all registered trade mark holders are required to pay an annual fee of CI$200 to maintain their trade mark rights and ensure they remain in good standing and, 10 years after registration, must renew their trade mark by paying a renewal fee.
-We await further details as to the extent of the waiver of ongoing fees after registration.
+- Annual Fee: Under the current laws, all registered trade mark holders are required to pay an annual fee of CI$200 to maintain their trade mark rights and ensure they remain in good standing.
+It is anticipated more fees will be waived for Micro & Small Businesses.

 Huw is an appointed member of the Intellectual Property Working Group (IPWG), which assists the Cayman Islands Government with intellectual property guidance.
 HSM IP will be actively monitoring this legislative change and will be updating our clients accordingly.